yang3kc/llm_for_css/README.md

 # API key

-Fist rule of working with API providers: **Never** put your API key in your script or Jupyter notebook.
+First rule of working with API providers: **Never** put your API key in your script or Jupyter notebook.
 In other words, you should **not** start your script with the following:

 ```python